Saamik100/SpeedRead/README.md

 This fixes the first issue by forcing you to go at a fast pace so you don't have enough time to subvocalize as you can choose your own reading speed.
 It fixes the second issue by constantly giving you a reminder of the word you are on by bolding it just like your finger would as a pointer.

+To test out this website and see if it improved your reading speed go to Saamik100.github.io/SpeedRead